Everything else

 Dirt: Liminal potato house, for DIRT

-Dirt: Affirmation memes for millennial dreams, on mass delusion and memes for DIRT by Daisy Alioto and Kyle Chayka
+Dirt: Affirmation memes for millennial dreams, for DIRT

 On Corn Society or Uncle Bobby's Mystical Journey, The Smudge Vol. 4, Issue 8